 Today was another overcast day and the clouds threatened rain long before we woke up.
 We didn’t let that bother us, though: We were really looking forward to today's Romantic Road excursion.

 For €64 per person, Viking offered an optional tour that would take us through the heart of Franconia along the famous “Romantic Road” to the medieval city of Rothenburg ob der Tauber.
 In Rothenburg we would enjoy a morning walking tour, free time for shopping (or photography) and an included “traditional German lunch.”
-After which, we would return to Wurzburg to tour its Residenz.
+After this, we would return to Wurzburg to tour its Residenz.

 Armed with umbrellas we all climbed on the bus at 8:30, eager to see what was in store.
 Dan confessed that, of all the sights in our 15-day trip this was probably the one that he most looked forward to.
 Rothenburg is a photographer’s dream.